OlekSt/MilestoneProjectOne/README.md

 ## Testing client stories

-1. As a potential client I can immediately see the appealing view of the Charles bridge, so i can immeditely fell how aerial images can impress people by being taken from very unusual viewpoints.
+1. As a potential client I can immediately see the appealing view of the Charles bridge, so i can immediately fell how aerial images can impress people by being taken from very unusual viewpoints.
-    * The landing page immediately provides the client with an appealing view, and all the necessery menu items to navigate, as well as About and Services section.
+    * The landing page immediately provides the client with an appealing view, and all the necessary menu items to navigate, as well as About and Services section.
-    * A link for Projects page, containing pictures and info of implmented projects, and photo gallery, is located right at the hero image for easy access to those sections.
+    * A link for Projects page, containing pictures and info of implemented projects, and photo gallery, is located right at the hero image for easy access to those sections.
 The link has an attention grabing icon.

 2. As a potential client, I have easy access to the company's description, services, and used equipment.
     * A call to action is located right under the Services' description, and takes a visitor to Projects page.